Hiring

 The most common mistake I see founders make is conflating Staff with Senior.
 It's a title inflation issue.
 A Senior ML Engineer is excellent at executing well-defined, complex ML projects.
 They build models, optimize pipelines, and get features into production.
 They operate within a clear problem space.

 A Staff ML Engineer, on the other hand, defines that problem space.
-They identify systemic challenges, architect solutions that span multiple teams or product areas, and elevate the technical capabilities of an entire organization.
+They identify systemic challenges, architect solutions that span multiple teams or product areas, and improve the technical capabilities of an entire organization.
 They operate with significant ambiguity.
 Their impact is often felt indirectly, through the systems they design and the engineers they mentor.

 Here's a breakdown of what that distinction often looks like in practice: